m-abbas-ansari/Operating-Systems-Lab/readme.md

 15. [FCFS, SSTF and SCAN Disk Scheduling](fcfs_sstf_scan.c)

-Many of the programs were made by takind care of edge-cases which are usually ignored by simple OS codes taught in online/offline courses.
+Many of the programs were made by taking care of edge-cases which are usually ignored by simple OS codes taught in online/offline courses.
 If you find a bug or an edge case not considered, please feel free to point it out or make a PR.